stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 Let's take a look at the additions and changes to the project.
 The code for this section can be found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot/02-spring-security-ftw>`_.

-The only Stormpath library used for this example (and those that follow) is: ``stormpath-default-spring-boot-starter``.
-This is the library that we expect you will most often use.
-It includes the Stormpath Spring Boot, Spring Boot WebMVC, Spring Boot Spring Security, and
-Spring Boot Thymeleaf template engine integrations.

 We've added a configuration file called ``SpringSecurityWebAppConfig.java``.
 How does Spring know it's a configuration file?
 It has the ``@Configuration`` annotation: